skrlett/CropCompanion/README.md

-# React + Vite

-# CropCompanion is a web application designed to help users with various crop-related tasks, such as viewing landing pages and contact information.
+## CropCompanion is a web application designed to help users with various crop-related tasks, such as viewing landing pages and contact information.

-## Cloning the Repository
+### Cloning the Repository

 To clone this repository to your local machine, follow these steps: